 Interest Rates 101

-An interest rate is the cost of borrowing money [source: Investopedia.com].
-A borrower pays interest for the ability to spend money now, rather than wait until he's saved the same amount [source: New York Fed].
-Interest rates are expressed as an annual percentage of the total amount borrowed, also known as the principle [source: Investorwords.com].
-For example, if you borrow $100 at an annual interest rate of five percent, at the end of the year you'll owe $105.
+An interest rate is the cost of borrowing money [source: Investopedia].
+A borrower pays interest for the ability to spend money now, rather than wait until they've saved up the same amount.
+Interest rates are expressed as an annual percentage of the total amount borrowed, also known as the principle.
+For example, if you borrow $100 at an annual interest rate of 5 percent, at the end of the year you'll owe $105.

-Another factor that makes long-term loans less attractive to lenders -- and therefore raises long-term interest rates -- is inflation [source: Investopedia.com].
+Another factor that makes long-term loans less attractive to lenders – and therefore raises long-term interest rates – is inflation.
 In a healthy economy, inflation almost always rises, meaning the same dollar amount today is worth less five years from now.
 Lenders know that the longer it takes the borrower to pay back a loan, the less that money is going to be worth.

 That's why interest rates are actually calculated as two different values: the nominal rate and the real rate.
-The nominal rate is the interest rate set by the lending institution [source: Investorwords.com].
-The real rate is the nominal rate minus the rate of inflation [source: Investorwords.com].
-For example, if you take out a mortgage with a nominal interest rate of 10 percent, but the annual rate of inflation is four percent, then the bank is only really collecting six percent on the loan.
+The nominal rate is the interest rate set by the lending institution.
+The real rate is the nominal rate minus the rate of inflation.
+For example, if you take out a mortgage with a nominal interest rate of 10 percent but the annual rate of inflation is 4 percent, then the bank is only really collecting 6 percent on the loan [source: FRBSF].

 But perhaps the most important, and certainly most talked about interest rates are those set by the Federal Reserve, which we'll examine next.